SpaceTeam/uHoubolt/README.md

 - [PnID KiCAD library](https://github.com/SpaceTeam/pnid-lib)

 ## Known Issues
-Some of the ressources linked above contain specific known issues.
-All others (that we remembered) are listed here.
+Some of the ressources linked above contain known issues spcific to them.
+The others are listed here.